LizethLino/lwl-IT265-002/docs/Module-000-Dev-Log.md

 - Tasks or experiments to focus on during the next session.
 - Streamline story and start sketching card designs and ideas.

+### Date: [02/14/2025]

+#### Goals for this Module
+- [ ] Goal 1: learn more about card games
+- [ ] Goal 2: start to commit game concepts to memory for whenever we get the exam
+- [ ] Goal 3: still need to do those designs

+#### Progress
+- **What I accomplished**:
+  - Summarize completed tasks or progress made.
+  - I researched card game designs and mechanics (just a little bit honestly).
+- **Challenges faced**:
+  - Describe blockers, bugs, or issues encountered.
+  - Im starting to realize how difficult it will be to make a fleshed out trading card game.
+- **Solutions**:
+  - Detail how you addressed challenges or your thought process.
+  - While I was researching I came across a video describing poker, go fish, etc and it occured to me as a fail safe I could try to make a game based on these.
+Somehow I had completely forgotten those type of games existed.
+OMG WAIT WHAT IF I MAKE A CHESS TYPE GAME BUT THE PIECES ALL HAVE COOL MECHANICS???
+LESS TO THINK ABOUT AND MORE STRUCTURED RULES???? a thought. to consider :)

+#### Learnings
+- Key insights, techniques, or concepts explored.
+- Make sure cards are legible.
+Make the important parts of your cards where your player will quickly see them.
+ALso consider the way the player will these cards.
+For example, consider playing a game with physical cards in hand.
+Normally you have them splayed out so you can see one of the top corners of your card.
+Important info should be visible to the player here.
+Lead the player's eyes to the important information.

+#### Free Thinking
+- Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.
+- Chess.
+But the pieces are unique characters?????
+A thought.
+I'll still have to learn how board games work, but it might just be less daunting than a trading card game.
+Plus the project is supposed to be a player v player type thing, so my plan on making the player play against some other entity won't work.

+#### Next Steps
+- Tasks or experiments to focus on during the next session.
+- RESEARCH BOARD GAMES.
+AND CHESS.
+PROBABLY CHECKERS BECAUSE CHESS IS SCARY.